Wai30Yan/personal-blog/content/blogs/exif-metadata/index.md

 ### How do you read metadata?

 If you are a linux user.
 It is quite easy.
-All you need is a tool call `libimage-exiftool-perl`.
+If you aren't it's ok.
+I mentioned a website that is free and easy to do extract metadata.
+For Linux users, all you need is a tool call `libimage-exiftool-perl`.
 If you don't have it on your machaine, you can install it by

 ```go
 $ sudo apt install libimage-exiftool-perl